Iowa gubernatorial candidate accused of misconduct drops out

 The women told the newspaper that Boulton touched them inappropriately during separate incidents several years ago.
 One woman alleged Boulton repeatedly grabbed her buttocks at a bar in 2015.
 Two other women said he rubbed his clothed crotch against them in separate incidents more than a decade ago.

 Boulton, who married his second wife in 2014 after divorcing his first in 2011, released a statement shortly after the report was published that did not deny the accusations.
-The 38-year-old apologized to the women, but his campaign also attempted at first to argue the alleged incidents did not equate to more serious instances of misconduct.
+The 38-year-old apologized to the women, but his campaign also attempted at first to argue the alleged incidents did not equate to more serious misconduct accusations lodged against others.

-In the aftermath of the report, a mix of Democrats and Republicans called on Boulton to drop out of the race.
+In the aftermath of the report, a mix of Democrats and Republicans called on Boulton to quit the race.
 Some have also demanded he resign from the Iowa Senate, an issue he did not address in his statement.

 Sen. Janet Petersen, the minority leader in the Iowa Senate who endorsed Boulton's candidacy, released a statement Thursday morning calling on Boulton to resign from the chamber.